HarvestMondello/data-analyst-job-postings-analysis/README.md

 # Background
 At the time of this project I was in the market for a data analytics position and I wanted to understand the data analyst job market better.

 In order to make my job search more targeted and more effected.
-I intended to discover which skills are paid the most, what analysis and visualation tools arein demand.,
+I intended to discover which skills are paid the most, what analysis and visualation tools are in demand.

-The data for this analysis is from Luke Barousse’s SQL Course (https://www.lukebarousse.com/sql).
+The data for this analysis is from Luke Barousse’s SQL Course (https://www.lukebarousse.com/sql) and the data was provided by his web scraper.
 The data includes details on job titles, salaries, locations, and required skills.

 The questions I wanted to answer through my SQL queries were: